YuliyaBarysevich/data-structures-and-algorithms/code-challenges/linkedList/README.md

 - Can successfully insert a node before the first node of a linked list
 - Can successfully insert after a node in the middle of the linked list
 - Can successfully insert a node after the last node of the linked list

+## Challenge 07

+### Feature Tasks

+1. `kthFromEnd(k)` is a method for the Linked List class which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.

+### Tests

+- Where k is greater than the length of the linked list
+- Where k and the length of the list are the same
+- Where k is not a positive integer
+- Where the linked list is of a size 1
+- “Happy Path” where k is not at the end, but somewhere in the middle of the linked list